Clean strategy notebook with simple roadmap next to a rejected pile of tangled cables and unused tools

 Let's look at what happens when businesses buy tools before building strategy.

-According to RAND Corporation research, over 80% of AI projects fail—double the failure rate of non-AI IT efforts.
+According to RAND Corporation research, over 80% of AI projects fail — double the failure rate of non-AI IT efforts.

-Why?
 The most common reasons:

 The graveyard of unused subscriptions grows every month.
 Don't add to it.